PESTILENCE (PEST) HOUSE

 LYLE FLETCHER ARBORETUM

-- Many of the trees and shrubs on the property were planted by Lyle Fletcher.
+- Many of the trees and shrubs on the property were planted under the direction of Lyle Fletcher.
 Each tree is numbered and guides are available on the Museum's front porch.
 The guides outline the tree's scientific name, common name, and comments about identifying features and uses.
 The arboretum is dedicated to Lyle Fletcher, 1901 - 2001, reporter, editor, meteorologist, author, professor, and historian of Wood County.
 His prolific career included saving the old Wood County Infirmary from demolition.
 The Grounds are open to the public dawn to dusk and maintained by the Wood County Park District.

 - Although this structure was not original to the County Home, it represents the rich oil and gas boom that was critical to the development of Wood County.
 The first natural gas discovered in Wood County was found on the Infirmary grounds in 1884.
 On-site wells provided the gas that helped heat and light the Home for many years.